Suffixaufnahme: Competing models in case assignment

-One of more common models in case assignment is the Agree model, which states that structural case features are assigned to nominals by functional heads.
-Given a head that can assign case and a nominal that is c-commanded by the head, the case-marking associated with the head will be assigned to the nominal.
+One of most common models in case assignment is the Agree model, which states that structural case features are assigned to nominals by functional heads.
+Given a head that can assign case and a nominal that is c-commanded by the head, the case marking associated with the head is assigned to the nominal.
 Another competing model is the Dependent model, which proposes that the case that a nominal receives is dependent on the presence of other nominals in a local domain.
 In an ergative language (i.e., downwards), the c-commanding nominal receives dependent case; in an accusative language (i.e., upwards), the c-commanded nominal receives the dependent case.
-Every nominal that is not assigned a dependent case will then bear an unmarked case (i.e., 'nominative' or 'absolutive').
+Every nominal that is not assigned a dependent case then bears an unmarked case (i.e., 'nominative' or 'absolutive').
 However, within the nominal domain, the unmarked case is represented as the 'genitive' case.
 In this model, the role of individual functional heads is less direct.

-The Dependent model may be applied to Korean case-stacking.
+The Dependent model may be applied to Korean case stacking.
 The direct object is c-commanded by the subject within vP phrase.